Chicken Korma Recipe

 adding spice powders to make chicken korma

-15. Mix well.
-Increase the heat and bring to a boil.
-Reduce the heat.
-Cover and cook on a medium heat until the chicken turns tender and is soft cooked.
+15. Mix well and increase the heat to bring it to a boil.
+Reduce the heat, cover & cook on a medium heat until the chicken is tender and fully cooked through.

 simmer chicken korma on a low flame

 16. You will see traces of oil over the korma when it is done.
-Taste test and add more salt if needed.
-Once done, if the korma is too thick, add some hot water to bring it to consistency.
-Sprinkle some coriander leaves.
+Taste test and adjust salt or garam masala to preference.
+If the korma is too thick, add some hot water to bring it to consistency.
+If you want you may also finish this with half tsp or rose or kewra water and a generous pinch of nutmeg.
+I only add these to my mutton korma.
+Garnish with 2 tablespoons of chopped cilantro/coriander leaves.

 garnish with coriander leaves